Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: PDFT

-where $\Delta F \equiv F[n_f] - \sum_{\a}{F_\a[{n_\a}]}$.
-This is similar to the non-additive functionals of embedding theory \cite{HC11,C91,WW93} except that the functional values for each fragment are calculated from ensembles, as noted previously.
-In practice, a choice of density-functional approximation (DFA) must be made for $E\xc$ and $\Delta E\xc$.
-In addition, the $\Delta T_s$ term requires writing the non-interacting kinetic energy as a functional of the density.
-Approximate kinetic energy functionals may be used \cite{WEW98}, although $\Delta T_s$ can also be obtained from an inversion of the sum of fragment densities as in ref.\cite{GAMM10}.
-(We use von Weizs\"{a}cker inversion here, since both of our illustrative systems, H$_2^+$ and H$_2$, have a single occupied orbital).
+These are similar to the non-additive functionals of embedding theory \cite{HC11,C91,WW93} except that the functional values for each fragment are calculated from ensembles, rather than being evaluated on total fragment densities.
+In practice, a choice of density-functional approximation (DFA) must be made for $E\xc$ and $E\xc^{\rm nad}$.
+In addition, $T_s^{\rm nad}$ requires writing the non-interacting kinetic energy as a functional of the density.
+Approximate kinetic energy functionals may be used \cite{WEW98}, although $T_s^{\rm nad}$ can also be obtained from an inversion of the sum of fragment densities as in ref. [\onlinecite{GAMM10}].
+We use a similar inversion method for He$_2^+$, Li$_2^+$ and Li$_2$, and we use von Weizs\"{a}cker inversion for H$_2^+$ and H$_2$, since these systems have a single occupied orbital.

-For a given choice of XC functional, we may {\em exactly} reproduce the corresponding KS-DFT calculation as long as the same DFA is employed for $\Delta E\xc$ and $E_f$ \cite{NWW11}.
+For a given choice of XC functional, we may {\em exactly} reproduce the corresponding KS-DFT calculation as long as the same DFA is employed for both $E\xc^{\rm nad}$ and $E_f$ \cite{NWW11}.
 We can also trivially reproduce a KS-DFT calculation by setting the number of fragments equal to one.
 In these ways PDFT subsumes KS-DFT.